Clarke number: In English

 In the English speaking world, the term "clarke" was not even used in Wells(1937) which introduced Fersman's proposal, nor in later USGS articles such as Fleischer(1953).
 They used the term "relative abundance of the elements".
 Brian Mason also mentioned the term "clarke" in Mason(1952)(mistakenly attributing it to Vladimir Vernadsky, later corrected to Fersman in Mason(1958)), but the definition slightly differed from Fersman's, limiting it only to the average percentage in Earth's crust, but allowed to exclude hydrosphere and atmosphere.
-Besides for explaining the term, Mason himself didn't use the term "clarke".
+Besides for explaining the term, Mason himself did not use the term "clarke".

 A variant term "clarke value" is occasionally used (examples:).
 However, "clarke value" can have a different meaning, the clarke of concentration (example:).

 Terms "clarke number" and "Clarke number" are found in articles written by Japanese authors (example:).

 Usage in Japan

 In Japan, "clarke" is translated as clarke number (クラーク数, kurākusū).
 The word number (数, sū) is always added, which happens to make the term appear similar in form with scientific constants such as the Avogadro constant (アボガドロ数, abogadorosū).
 The term may have a narrower sense than Fersman's.
 Several of the following constraints may apply: